In-depth reviews

 Very few SUVs – at any price – are geared towards thrilling their driver, and the Dacia Duster does little to quicken the pulse.
 Crucially, though, it offers barely less driving enjoyment, involvement or reward than many cars with far more intimidating price tags.

-The Duster actually feels quite well balanced in corners and is responsive enough to give you confidence on twisty roads.
+The Duster is quite light, which helps to make it feel nimble.
+This means it’s a lot more fun than you might expect.
 The electric steering doesn't take any strength to use but is a bit heavy in the diesel version, while plenty of grip from those meaty-looking tyres without as much kickback as before over bumps.
 The brakes impress, too – shedding speed with little fuss even when an emergency stop is required.
-A sports-car driver will find little to get excited about, but few will find the Duster a chore to drive.
+A sports car driver will find little to get excited about, but few will find the Duster a chore to drive.

 Petrol engines

 The 1.0-litre TCe 90 is offered across the range, producing 89bhp, and capable of 0-62mph in 13.1 seconds.
-A TCe 100 Bi-Fuel petrol/LPG engine is also available, and uses the same engine.
+A TCe 100 Bi-Fuel engine is also available, and uses the same engine tuned for a little more power, aside from the ability to run on LPG and petrol.
 Despite the added weight of the LPG tank, it still feels fairly brisk to drive with most of the power kicking in higher up the rev range.
 On the road, it feels a little quicker than the 15.1 second 0-62mph time suggests when running in petrol mode.
 Switch it into LPG mode and an audible click from the engine bay lets you know you’ve made the switch.
 When running on LPG, there's slightly more torque at lower revs, which makes the Duster slightly more flexible and easy to drive, but even with 0-62mph cut to 13.8 seconds, most drivers will struggle to notice the difference.

 Dacia Duster diesel engines

-Dacia has only released one diesel engine for the Duster: the well-proven 1.5-litre dCi 115 that's also found under the bonnet of Renault and Nissan models.
-With 113bhp, it has enough to allow the Duster to accelerate from 0-62mph in 10.2 seconds.
-This engine also feels well suited to towing and load-carrying, especially when fitted with optional four-wheel drive, which is exclusive to this engine.
+Dacia has offered the Duster with just one diesel option in the past, though it’s since been discontinued.
+The well-proven 1.5-litre dCi 115 was also found under the bonnet of Renault and Nissan models, and with 113bhp, it had enough to allow the Duster to accelerate from 0-62mph in 10.2 seconds.
+It feels well suited to towing and load-carrying, especially when fitted with optional four-wheel drive, which is exclusive to this engine.
+If this is a priority for you, you might have to consider buying a used diesel Duster.

-A lack of much noise insulation in the Duster means it can sound rattly, not just when cold but any time it's left idling.
+A lack of much noise insulation in the Duster means it does sound a little rattly, not just when cold but any time it's left idling.
 There's also a rasp just as it gets going, which is a shame, as it's at the point that the punch kicks in that the engine is at its best.
-The 0-62mph time doesn't really do the engine justice because its pulling power and the Dacia's relatively light weight makes it feel plenty quick enough.
+The 0-62mph time doesn't really do the engine justice because its pulling power and the Dacia's relatively light weight makes it feel quick enough.

 Recommended